 An action plan tells your care partners what to do in case you need help.

 An action plan may help you overcome 'seizure worry' so you can engage in more activities.

-Ask your healthcare team if your action plan should include on-hand rescue treatment.
+Ask your healthcare team if your action plan should include on-hand rescue treatment for seizure clusters.